chathurak15/Ocean-View-Resort-CIS6003/README.md

 ### 2. Running the Application via Maven & Tomcat

-1. Ensure Java 21, Maven, and Tomcat 9 are installed and path variables are configured.
+1. Ensure Java 21, Maven, and Tomcat 9 are installed, and path variables are configured.
 2. Clone this repository locally.
 3. Execute `mvn clean install` to build the `.war` package.
 4. Deploy the `.war` file to your Tomcat Server's `webapps` directory, or configure Smart Tomcat within IntelliJ IDEA/Eclipse to run it directly.